-Melbourne is among the world’s best food cities so it’s no surprise it’s home to the best high tea.
+Melbourne is among the world’s best food cities, so it’s no surprise it’s also home to some of the best high tea experiences in Australia.

-There are many high tea venues to choose from, so we have done the hard work and put together a list of our favourite Melbourne high tea venues.
-Us lucky High Tea Society contributors give our reviews a star rating and these are the top-rated reviews.
+There are many high tea venues to choose from, so we have done the hard work and put together a list of our favourite Melbourne High Tea venues.
+Us lucky High Tea Society contributors give our reviews a star rating and these are the top-rated High Tea reviews.

 Best High Tea Melbourne:

 The English High Tea at The Conservatory, is erved in the glamorous setting of The Conservatory at Crown Melbourne, this is a decadent and lavish High Tea experience with the added bonus of a view across the Yarra River.

 High Tea The Conservatory Crown Melbourne Review

 The Hotel Windsor in Melbourne boasts old-school class and elegance with over 130 years of experience in the business of meticulously made desserts.
 Where better for an ultra-traditional afternoon tea?

 Located in Melbourne’s famous Block Arcade, the Hopetoun Tea Rooms is steeped in history.
 Opening in 1892, the tea rooms were first run by the Victorian Ladies Work Association and named after their founder Lady Hopetoun, wife of former Victorian Governor and Australian Governor-General Lord Hopetoun.
 Served on a three-tier cake stand, the bottom tier is full of savoury selections, including Hopetoun’s famous pinwheel sandwiches.
 Our favourite treat was the sizable pumpkin roulade filled with a generous amount of smoked salmon, goats cheese mousse and spinach.
 The familiar line of people who wait outside to get seated at one of the 20 tables is testament to the sensational service and sweets inside.